 Nodules might look like larger and deeper papules but have no prominent center or head.
 As one of the most painful forms of acne, these bumps remain below the surface of the skin and are the result when clogged pores start destroying tissues and cells.
 Nodules are known as a severe form of acne blemish and they can leave behind permanent skin issues like scarring.

 These are markedly painful, swollen, pus-filled lumps that form deep beneath the surface.
 They present an increased risk of scarring due to their depth and collagen-destroying potential.
-These are also the type of breakout that are least likely to respond to topical treatments, especially traditional over-the-counter topical products.
+A cyst is also the type of breakout that is least likely to respond to topical treatments, especially traditional over-the-counter topical products.
 That is why most have to turn to skincare professionals or dermatologists when it comes to cysts.

 6 Factors That Causes Acne